Verifying Commits¶

 fail-on-unsigned: 'true'

-This action runs auths verify across the PR's commit range, writes a results table to the GitHub Step Summary, and fails the check if any commit is unsigned.
+The action runs auths verify across the PR's commit range, writes a results table to the GitHub Step Summary, and fails the check if any commit is unsigned.
+The fetch-depth: 0 is required — shallow clones do not contain the commit objects needed for signature extraction.

 GitLab CI¶